Nintedanib

 What benefit can you expect from your treatment?

-Nintedanib while it cannot cure lung fibrosis or scarring associated with interstitial lung disease, it can slow down the progression or decline in lung function.
+Nintedanib cannot cure lung scarring or fibrosis caused by interstitial lung disease, but it can help slow down how quickly the lungs get worse.

 Stopping nintedanib